Bella Skin Institute: a custom loyalty app for a California medical spa

 Got a beauty marketplace idea that needs provider profiles, availability booking, and payment in one place but right now it's just a directory with a contact form?

-Most salon and spa management platforms were built for the average beauty business.
-They handle a single location with a basic staff rota and a standard booking flow.
-When your operation is more complex, multi-location, commission-heavy, with a retail component and a loyalty programme, the standard platforms start to show their limits.
+Most beauty industry software was built for the average business: a single location, a basic staff rota, a standard booking flow.
+When your operation is more complex, multi-location, commission-heavy, with a retail component and a loyalty programme, the off-the-shelf platforms start to show their limits.

 Beauty marketplace operators have it worse.
 The tools available are either generic classifieds platforms with no booking or payment capability, or full e-commerce platforms not designed for service providers with variable availability.
 A marketplace that can't confirm a booking and take payment in the same flow is a directory, not a marketplace.
 We build the software that fits your actual business model.